JE-Random-Tech/ProJEcts/ESP8266-01 Wiring & MQTT Sketch with WiFi sleep/Readme.md

 ## General

-Today we are going to get started with the ESP-01 for wirring and further information please watch this Video.
+Today we are going to get started with the ESP-01 for wiring and further information please watch this Video.

 ## Code Explanations